 Absent evidence of influence upon a child, the view then of a teenager as to where he or she wants to live would generally be expected to carry more weight than a similar view expressed by a four year old.
 However, this is still a long way from the idea that children choose.
 The view of even a mature older child may not be definitive of the matter.
 There are other considerations to also be taken into account which may also effect the outcome, for example, the views of each parent and the practical difficulty and expenses of a child spending time with a parent.

-For more information on child custody, click here.
+For more information on child custody including where children choose, click here.
 Or, give our experienced Brisbane Family Lawyers a call today to receive tailored legal advice.
 We offer free 15 minute consultations over the phone to help answer some of your initial questions you may have regarding family law.